cainvolfir/Anikku-subdl/README.md

 ---

-## Userscript

-* The repo includes `imdb_id.user.js` — save it with the `.user.js` extension and open in a userscript manager like **Tampermonkey** or **Violentmonkey**.
-The userscript adds an easy copy button to IMDb pages to extract the `tt...` ID.
-* Userscripts generally use `.user.js` so browsers/userscript managers can install them directly.

----

 ## Troubleshooting

 * **“Curl test failed”** — ensure `curl` is installed in Termux and network access is working.
 Test in Termux: `curl https://sub.wyzie.ru`.
 * **No subtitles found but you know they exist** — open `On_startup.lua` and set `SOURCE = "all"` (and try `ENCODING = "utf-8"` if needed).
 If `DEBUG_SHOW_RESPONSE_SNIPPET = true`, the script will show an API response snippet to help debug.
-* **Title parsing fails** — verify the Anikku entry’s media title contains a valid IMDb ID (e.g. `tt1234567`).
-You can paste the IMDb ID in Edit Info manually or use the userscript to copy it.

----

 ## Files & licensing